 RTI staff have extraordinary depth of expertise in collecting, assessing, and reporting policy-oriented information and conducting health services research in many areas, including payment system design, risk adjustment, cost estimation and cost-effectiveness analysis, as well as state health care reform and Medicaid program evaluation.
 In addition, RTI possesses substantial capabilities in the analysis of large databases.
-Staff members are highly regarded in their respective areas of expertise, and they have testified before the U.S. Congress, MedPAC, and various state commissions.
+Staff members are highly regarded in their respective areas of expertise, and they have testified before the U.S. Congress, the Medicare Payment Advisory Commission (MedPAC), and various state commissions.